RedGuff/Zener/README.md

 # Zener
-This artificial interligence use Zener's cards to make predictions.
+This artificial intelligence makes predictions with Zener's cards.